How Insurance Companies Develop Rate Changes

 | North Carolina | ~33 days | State Bureau-set rates |

-The number of withdrawn filings has also risen — from roughly 1,900 to over 3,200 annually — suggesting that insurers are pulling and resubmitting applications more frequently, often due to pushback or objections from state reviewers.
+The number of withdrawn filings has also risen in recent years — insurers are pulling and resubmitting applications more frequently, often due to pushback or objections from state reviewers.
+This signals that regulators are pushing back harder on rate requests, especially in states where consumer protections are strongest.
+Pennsylvania alone denied over $210 million in requested rate increases in early 2025.

 Delays aren't neutral: when states take too long to approve rate increases, insurers sometimes exit the market or restrict new policy sales.
 Conversely, when approvals are too fast, consumers may not have adequate time to respond or contest increases.

-This regulatory timeline also connects directly to why your car insurance rates change mid-policy and how 2026 rate trends are playing out across different states.
+This regulatory timeline connects directly to why car insurance rates change and how 2026 rate trends are playing out differently across states.

 What Actually Drives Rate Increases (Even After Approval)

-- Vehicle repair cost inflation: Advanced technology in modern vehicles, parts shortages, and labor costs have driven repair expenses up significantly since 2022.
-Even minor accidents now generate higher claims costs.
+- Vehicle repair cost inflation: Advanced technology in modern vehicles, parts shortages, and labor costs have driven repair expenses significantly higher.
+Collision repairs involving electronics and ADAS sensors continue to face upward pressure, and even minor accidents now generate substantially higher claims costs.

 - Medical cost inflation: Rising hospital bills and legal settlements tied to bodily injury claims push liability costs higher across all policyholders in a region.

-- "Nuclear verdicts" and social inflation: A sharp rise in large jury verdicts — sometimes in the millions — has inflated liability insurance costs, particularly in litigation-heavy states.
-Auto lawsuits have surged meaningfully since 2020 in states like Texas.
+- "Nuclear verdicts" and social inflation: A sharp rise in large jury verdicts — sometimes worth millions — has inflated liability insurance costs, particularly in litigation-heavy states like Florida and Louisiana.

 - Severe weather events: Hailstorms, floods, and wildfires generate massive claims volumes.
 After a major weather event, insurers in affected ZIP codes can see comprehensive claims spike overnight.

 It's also worth noting that state-approved rates apply to the insurer's book of business as a whole — not individual policies.
-Your personal renewal increase may be steeper if your driving record, credit score, or location changed.
+Your personal renewal increase may be steeper depending on changes to your driving record, credit score, or location.
+Learn how car insurance industry trends and tariff pressures are reshaping costs in 2026.

 Consumer Protections & How to Challenge Rate Increases